darshitha94/HR-Analytics-PowerBI-Dashboard/README.md

 ### 5. Salary & Performance

-Analyzes how compensation and performance-related factors are associated with employee attrition.
+Analyzes compensation and performance-related factors and their relationship with employee attrition.

 ### 6. Employee Details